 A Sales-Focused Approach

 In the most traditional reseller relationship, the white label provider focuses solely on delivery while the reseller focuses on sales and customer service.
 We've seen many successful SEM companies built on this model.
 By tapping into local markets and leveraging a talented sales team, you can build a flourishing digital marketing company.
+We've also seen many vendors fail to live up to the hype they put out in their white label SEO reviews.
+Shop carefully.
+Ask questions.
+Verify claims.

 If you want to focus on customer service and sales, this is an attractive route to growth.
 Because resellers don't have to worry about fulfillment, their monthly revenue will increase the longer they can retain their end-clients.